bertvv/github-org-mgmt/README.md

-# Github mgmt
+# A few scripts for managing a Github organization

-A Python script that creates teams in an organisation, gives each team a repository with the same name as the team, and adds members.
-Teams to be created and members are read from a CSV file.
+I use Github for setting up repositories for students working on a programming or system engineering project.
+We have lots of students (hundreds), typically working in groups of four.
+That means that creating repositories and assigning users to them manually is not feasible.
+So I created these scripts to automate the process of setting up (and tearing down) repositories for our students.

 ## Prerequisites

-The script uses the [PyGithub](http://jacquev6.net/PyGithub/v1/introduction.html) library to use the Github API v3.
+The script needs the [PyGithub](http://jacquev6.net/PyGithub/v1/introduction.html) library to use the Github API v3.

-## Usage
+## Creating repositories and adding users

-First, create a configuration file called `config`.
-See [config.example](config.example) for an example.
+First, create a configuration file called `ghorg.conf`.
+See [ghorg.conf.example](ghorg.conf.example) for an example.
 Copy it over and adapt to your own situation.
 The configuration should be in JSON format and contains a.o. user credentials.
-For this reason, the `config` file will be ignored by Git.
+For this reason, all files with extension `.conf` will be ignored by Git.

-Next, create a CSV file `users.csv` (currently still hard coded) with two columns containing team names and login names of members.
+Next, create a CSV file with two columns containing team names and login names of members.
 The file should have a header row containing "login" and "team".
 Order of rows and columns is irrelevant.

 ```csv
 login,team